bZxNetwork/bzx.network_website/collections/_posts/2020-04-02-shipping-mainfest-march.markdown

 bZx is now integrated with Chainlink to protect against oracle exploit attacks and all of our code has now been audited.
 Our initial [protocol audit](https://github.com/mattdf/audits/blob/master/bZx/bzx-audit.pdf), as well as the recent [flash loans audit](https://bzx.network/pdfs/CertiK%20Verification%20Report%20for%20bZx.pdf) and [code audit](https://bzx.network/pdfs/CertiK%20Verification%20Report%20for%20bZx.pdf), are all publicly available.

-In the future, we will incorporate oracles from Band protocol and Uniswap v 2.0 to diversify the risk associated with attacks against any single oracle.

 We also plan to launch an EIP-like system for bringing new features and improvements to the protocol and publish a schedule for planned releases and response plans for dealing with unexpected situations.